 Mary Calvagna, MS

 The purpose of screening is early diagnosis and treatment.
-Screening tests are usually administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.
+Screening tests are administered to people without current symptoms, but who may be at risk for certain diseases or conditions.

 Talk to your doctor about the right screening schedule for you.

 Screening tests to help detect cervical cancer include:

 Cervical cancer.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114831/Cervical-cancer.
 Updated April 11, 2016.
 Accessed October 3, 2016.

 Cervical cancer screening (PDQ).
 National Cancer Institute website.
 Available at: http://www.cancer.gov/types/cervical/patient/cervical-screening-pdq.
 Updated January 21, 2015.
 Accessed November 17, 2015.

 Saslow D, Soloman D, Lawson H, et al. American Cancer Society, American Society for Colposcopy and Cervical Pathology, and American Society for Clinical Pathology screening guidelines for the prevention and early detection of cervical cancer.

 CA Cancer J Clin.
 2012;62(3):147-172.

 http://www.dynamed.com/topics/dmp~AN~T114831/Cervical-cancer: Screening for cervical cancer.
 US Preventive Services Task Force website.
 Available at: http://www.uspreventiveservicestaskforce.org/Page/Document/UpdateSummaryFinal/cervical-cancer-screening.
 Published March 2012.
 Accessed November 17, 2015.